WoodWing/elvis-API-samples/README.md

 --------
 We encourage you to download the samples and customize them.
 They can provide a good starting point to build your own interfaces and apps on top of Elvis.

-To use the samples on your own Elvis server, place them in the "<config>/html_public" folder of your Elvis server.
-They will then be available on the following url: http://<yourserver>/controller/html_public/...
+To use the samples on your own Elvis server, place this folder in the "<config>/plugins/active" folder of your Elvis server.
+They will then be available on the following url: http://<yourserver>/plugins/...name of folder...

 Some of the samples auto-login using the 'guest' user.
 You will have to either change that, or enable the guest user in "<config>/internal-users.properties.txt" and setup appropriate permissions for that user in Elvis.